 A sanctuary of love for Gods.
 A little Paradise which was chosen by Poseidon & Amphitrite to live their love.
-One of the least commercial Greek Islands, Paxos with the three small and romantic villages, is blessed by nature, with clear blue waters and pebble beaches that must be seen to be believed.
-The Paxos group of islands consists of Paxos, Antipaxos, Mogonisi, Kaltsonisi, Panagia, St. Nicholas and Dascalia.
+One of the least commercial Greek Islands!
+Paxos with the three small and romantic villages is blessed by nature, with clear blue waters and pebble beaches that must be seen to be believed.
+The Paxos group of islands consists of Paxos, Antipaxos, Mogonisi, Kaltsonisi, Panagia, St. Nicholas, and Dascalia.

-When walking in Gaios, you will find mini markets to buy anything you need, bakeries for fresh bread, a post office to send postcards to your friends, two banks and a Pharmacy.
-Around the pedestrian central square, you will find many cafes to enjoy a coffee, a refreshing beer or our traditional ouzo.
+When walking in Gaios, you will find mini markets to buy anything you need, bakeries for fresh bread, a post office to send postcards to your friends, two banks, and a Pharmacy.
+Around the pedestrian central square, you will find many cafes to enjoy a coffee, a refreshing beer, or our traditional ouzo.
 In Gaios, you will find many high-quality bars to enjoy a drink or a cool cocktail and the one and only night club of Paxos.
 And what about lunch or dinner?
 Here you can enjoy the local Greek cuisine, fresh fish, pizza, pasta, and souvlaki.

-On the seafront, you will find cozy bars with beautiful views to enjoy a fresh juice, coffee, or later in the evening a cool strawberry daiquiri or just a great ouzo with surroundings.
+On the seafront, there are cozy bars with beautiful views to enjoy a fresh juice, coffee, or later in the evening a cool strawberry daiquiri or just traditional ouzo with surroundings.
 You will fell in love with the view of lights reflecting on the water around the harbor, and a blanket of stars above.
 The atmosphere in the village is ideal to empty your mind of any thoughts and travel to the real meaning of holidays.
-Here you will find the highest standard of cuisine on the island with many restaurants to choose from (all of them are great) depending on what you want to eat – from simple local plates to fresh fish and lobster.
+Here you will find the highest standard of cuisine on the island.
+There are many restaurants to choose from (all of them are great) depending on what you want to eat.
+From simple local plates to fresh fish and lobster.